 Hiking through the villages of the Cinque Terre has been something I’ve wanted to do for a couple of years.
 While I am definitely a walker, I wouldn’t call myself a “hiker.”
 When I found the dreamy sounding Cinque Terre Coastal Walk through G Adventures, I knew right away I found what I was looking for.
 “What could be more lovely than a leisurely walk among brightly-coloured villages next to the Mediterranean?”
 Ha!

 The hike was glorious, but challenging (in a good way).
 Textbook-perfect weather with lots of bright sun and blue skies.
 The views were beyond spectacular, with each of the Cinque Terre’s villages revealing themselves to be unique in character, but unified in charm.
 We covered a lot of ground, much of which seemed to be uphill.
-Update 2016: all of the routes have been renumbered, make sure you have a current map before setting out.

 Several of the trails on the actual coastline are closed presently due to floods and landslides, but that meant we got to hike on the higher trails, giving us the opportunity to wander through the Cinque Terre’s vineyards.
 The trails go right through piles upon piles of grape vines and olive trees and, to me, it felt quintessentially Mediterranean.